codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 ### Boosting techniques

-**Boosting is an ensemble technique** that attempts to create a strong classifier from a number of weak classifiers**.
+**Boosting is an ensemble technique** that attempts to create a strong classifier from a number of weak classifiers (weak learners).

 In other words a set of low accurate classifier to create a highly accurate classifier.